Skip to main content

 Tips & Best Practices

-Start with the oracle, not the editor.
+Start with the expert, not the editor.
 The most common mistake is jumping straight to implementation.
-Even experienced developers benefit from the oracle phase — CoreStory often surfaces patterns, utilities, and conventions that aren’t obvious from reading code.
+Even experienced developers benefit from the expert phase — CoreStory often surfaces patterns, utilities, and conventions that aren’t obvious from reading code.
 One conversation per ticket.
 Don’t reuse CoreStory conversations across unrelated tickets.
 Each conversation builds a coherent context thread.
 Mixing topics dilutes the quality of responses.
 Test at multiple levels.
 Follow the testing pyramid: many unit tests (fast, isolated), some integration tests, few end-to-end tests.
 The acceptance tests from Phase 4 are typically integration-level; supplement with unit tests for individual components.
 Each test should verify one behavior.
 Resist the temptation to test multiple acceptance criteria in a single test function.
 Isolated tests are easier to debug when they fail.
 Name tests descriptively.
 Pattern: test_[feature]_[scenario]_[expected_outcome].
 When a test fails six months later, the name should tell someone what broke without reading the test body.
 Validate with CoreStory at key transitions.
 Query CoreStory after writing tests (are they comprehensive?) and after implementing (does this align?).
 These validation checkpoints catch misalignment early.
 Feature flags for gradual rollout.
 If the feature warrants a gradual rollout, ask CoreStory about existing feature flag patterns in the codebase and implement accordingly.
 Security-sensitive features deserve extra scrutiny.
 If the feature touches authentication, authorization, or sensitive data, add a dedicated CoreStory query: “What security considerations apply to [feature]?
 What auth patterns should I follow?”
 Then add security-specific tests for authentication, authorization, and input sanitization.

 Troubleshooting